Home - Soup and Stew - Thai Coconut Red Lentil Soup

 I really love the soup (possibly even more) the next day, when the flavors have melded and it makes a perfect lunch.

-• Also known as masoor dal in Indian cuisine, red lentils are tiny legumes that are loaded with nutrients.
+• Also known as masoor dal in Indian cuisine, red lentils are tiny legumes related to brown and green ones.

 • They range in color from pale terracotta to deeply-colored orange (not a true red).
-When they’re cooked they’re more golden yellowish in color.
+When they’re cooked they’re more golden yellow in color.

-• Red lentils break down into a very soft consistency when cooked, almost like a naturally creamy puree.
-Yum.
+• Red lentils break down into a very soft consistency when cooked, like a naturally creamy puree.

 Bowl of vibrant red-orange Thai curry soup made with red lentils and coconut milk, with spoon.

-Black and French green lentils make delicious healthy salads as well, so I try to keep a variety of lentils on hand at all times.
-Red lentils keep well in the pantry for up to a year.
+I try to keep a variety of lentils on hand at all times in different colors, to make lentil salad with tangy vinaigrette.
+Lentils keep well in the pantry for up to a year.

 Pantry ingredients arranged for making Thai Coconut Red Lentil Soup: red lentils, lime, coconut milk and Thai red curry paste.